AnWeber/httpyac/examples/README.md

 ##### Dotenv File Support
 [dotenv](https://www.npmjs.com/package/dotenv) support is enabled by default.
 This automatically scans the root folder of the project and a configurable folder for .env file.
 All files with the {{name}}.env or .env.{{name}} scheme are interpreted as different environment and can be picked while switching environments

-> .env files are automatically monitored by File Watcher and when changes are made, the environment is reinitialized.
+>.env files are automatically monitored by File Watcher and when changes are made, the environment is reinitialized.
+If a new file is created, the environments may have to be actively updated (restart application, command `httpyac.reset`).

 > it is possible to enable a dotenvVariableProvider, which scans the directory of the current *.http file.
 The default for this setting is disabled.

 ##### Intellij Environment Variables
 [intellij environment variables support](https://www.jetbrains.com/help/idea/exploring-http-syntax.html#environment-variables) support is enabled by default.
 This automatically scans the root folder of the project and a configurable folder for http-client.env.json/ http-client.private.env.json file.

 > http-client.env.json files are automatically monitored by File Watcher and when changes are made, the environment is reinitialized.
+If a new file is created, the environments may have to be actively updated (restart application, command `httpyac.reset`).

 > it is possible to enable a intellijVariableProvider, which scans the directory of the current *.http file.
 The default for this setting is disabled.